-A Covered Member is responsible for a copayment of \$20.00 for outpatient professional services rendered by a physician and other healthcare professionals in an office location ("Office Visit Copayment").
-The Office Visit Copayment will only be applied to services that are billed by a medical provider under CPT Codes 99201 through 99215, and CPT Codes 90791-90792, 90833-90834, 90836-90839 and 99492-99494.
+Under both options, a Covered Member is responsible for a copayment of \$20.00 for outpatient professional services rendered by a physician or other healthcare professionals at an office location (primary or specialist), at an urgent care location, or via telehealth that is not affiliated with eDoc America ("Office Visit Copayment").
+The Office Visit Copayment of \$20.00 also applies to each visit for services provided by a mental health medical provider.
+The Office Visit Copayment will not count toward the Calendar Year Deductible.

+Under the Traditional Copayment Option, the Office Visit Copayment will only be applied to services that are billed by a medical provider under CPT Codes 99201 through 99215, and CPT Codes 90791-90792, 90833-90834, 90836-90839 and 99492-99494.
+Any services or procedures rendered other than those billed under the CPT codes listed above will be reimbursed subject to the Calendar Year Deductible and applicable Co-insurance.